nirtamir2/talks/2025-06-26/src/slides.md

 <!--
 If a function expects a certain type and we pass something else, we get a compile-time error.
+And after we fix the error - TypeScript infers the return type automatically, which makes composition much easier.

 -->

 ---
 transition: view-transition
+hide: true
 ---

 # TypeScript is great